yumesmile/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

 ## Clean up resources

-If you no longer need the Azure resources created in this tutorial, you can delete them from the Azure IoT Central portal.
+If you no longer need the Azure resources created in this tutorial, you can delete them from the IoT Central portal.

 If you continue to another tutorial in this Getting Started guide, you can keep the resources you've already created and reuse them.

 ## Next Steps

 In this tutorial you built a custom image that contains Azure RTOS sample code, and then flashed the image to the STM DevKit device.
-You also used the Azure IoT Central portal to create Azure resources, connect the STM DevKit securely to Azure, view telemetry, and send messages.
+You also used the IoT Central portal to create Azure resources, connect the STM DevKit securely to Azure, view telemetry, and send messages.

 * For device developers, the suggested next step is to see the other tutorials in the series [Getting started with Azure RTOS](https://go.microsoft.com/fwlink/p/?linkid=2129824).
 * If you have issues getting your device to initialize or connect after following the steps in this guide, see [Troubleshooting](../../docs/troubleshooting.md).